dgroomes/vanilla-kafka/kafka-in-kafka-out/README.md

 Items I wish to implement for this project:

-* The test is flaky.
+* DONE (Fixed!)
+The test is flaky.
 The first time it runs, it fails (at least in my own test runs) but subsequent runs it succeeds.
 I want to dive deeper into what the consumer is doing.
 When is it ready?

 ### Referenced materials